Harry Potter (character): Harry Potter and the Goblet of Fire

-In the previous books, Harry is written as a child, but Rowling states that in the fourth novel, Harry Potter and the Goblet of Fire, "Harry's horizons are literally and metaphorically widening as he grows older."
-Harry's developing maturity becomes apparent when he becomes romantically interested in Cho Chang, a student in Ravenclaw house.
-Tension mounts, however, when Harry is mysteriously chosen by the Goblet of Fire to compete in the dangerous Triwizard Tournament, even though another Hogwarts champion, Cedric Diggory, has already been selected.
-Voldemort uses the Tournament for an elaborate scheme to lure Harry into a deadly trap.
-During the Tournament's final challenge, Harry and Cedric are transported to a graveyard, using a portkey, where Cedric is killed by Peter Pettigrew, and Voldemort, aided by Pettigrew, uses Harry's blood in a gruesome ritual to resurrect his body.
-When Harry duels Voldemort, their wands' magical streams connect, forcing the spirit echoes of Voldemort's victims, including Cedric and James and Lily Potter, to be expelled from his wand.
-The spirits briefly protect Harry as he escapes to Hogwarts with Cedric's body.
-For Rowling, this scene is important because it shows Harry's bravery, and by retrieving Cedric's corpse, he demonstrates selflessness and compassion.
-Says Rowling, "He wants to save Cedric's parents additional pain."
-She added that preventing Cedric's body from falling into Voldemort's hands is based on the classic scene in the Iliad where Achilles retrieves the body of his best friend Patroclus from the hands of Hector.
-Rowling also mentioned that book four rounds off an era in Harry's life, and the remaining three books are another, "He's no longer protected.
-He's been very protected until now.
-But he's very young to have that experience.
-Most of us don't get that until a bit later in life.
-He's only just coming up to 15 and that's it now."
+In Harry Potter and the Goblet of Fire (2000), Harry is mysteriously chosen by the Goblet of Fire to compete in the dangerous Triwizard Tournament, even though another Hogwarts champion, Cedric Diggory, has already been selected.
+During the Tournament's final challenge, Harry and Cedric are transported to a graveyard, where Cedric is killed by Peter Pettigrew.
+Voldemort, aided by Pettigrew, uses Harry's blood to resurrect his body.
+Harry then duels Voldemort, and their wands connect.
+Spirit echoes of Voldemort's victims, including Harry's parents, emerge from his wand.
+The spirits protect Harry as he escapes to Hogwarts with Cedric's body.

+Rowling said it was necessary to depict violence and death in this novel because it allows Harry's bravery and compassion to show.
+She said that Harry's effort to prevent Cedric's body from falling into Voldemort's hands was based on the scene in Homer's Iliad where Achilles retrieves the corpse of his friend Patroclus from his enemy Hector.
+She asserted that Goblet of Fire marks a turning point in Harry's life.
+She said Harry has been "very protected until now" but in this novel he is no longer protected.